dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 When developing on the **iOS simulator**, enable the **Keychain** entitlement and add a keychain access group for the application's bundle identifier.

-Open the _Entitlements.plist_ in the project and find the **Keychain** entitlement and enable it.
+Create or open the _Entitlements.plist_ in the project and find the **Keychain** entitlement and enable it.
 This will automatically add the application's identifier as a group.
+For more information about editing the _Entitlements.plist_ file, see [Entitlements and capabilities](../../ios/deployment/entitlements.md).

 In the project properties, under **iOS Bundle Signing** set the **Custom Entitlements** to **Entitlements.plist**.